 Is this the actual real estate licensing exam?

-No. This is an authentic practice test covering the national portion of the real estate licensing exam using the ALA Mirror Method.
+No. This is an independent mirrored preparation test covering the national portion of the real estate licensing exam using the ALA Mirror Method.
 It is not the official exam administered by PSI, Pearson VUE, or any state real estate commission.

 Does this include state-specific questions?

-No. This practice test covers the national portion only.
+No. This mirrored preparation test covers the national portion only.
 State-specific topics vary by jurisdiction and are not included.

 How accurate is the ALA Mirror Method?